-For Many Women, The Nearest Abortion Clinic Is Hundreds Of Miles Away
+For Many Women, The Nearest Abortion Provider Is Hundreds Of Miles Away

 "I kind of knew right away that this was just not the time or place to have a child.
 I mentally wasn't ready, financially wasn't ready," she says.
 "The whole situation really wasn't very good."

-When Kelsey decided to end her pregnancy, she found herself navigating a maze of legal restrictions, in a part of the country where clinics are few and far between.
+When Kelsey decided to end her pregnancy, she found herself navigating a maze of legal restrictions, in a part of the country where providers are few and far between.
 NPR is not using her last name to protect her privacy.

-South Dakota has a 72-hour waiting period for abortions, and requires women to meet with their doctor in advance of the procedure.
-Kelsey, a nurse, had recently started a new job, and couldn't take the time off to go to two appointments at the clinic her city.
+South Dakota has a 72-hour waiting period for abortions and requires women to meet with their doctor in advance of the procedure.
+Kelsey, a nurse, had recently started a new job and couldn't take the time off to go to two appointments at the clinic in her city.

 She was just a few weeks along, and it was important to her to end the pregnancy early.

-"I just knew that I didn't want to wait on this too long," she said.
-"Everybody has their own feelings about what is appropriate for them to have an abortion...how far they want to wait and things like that.
+"I just knew that I didn't want to wait on this too long," she says.
+"Everybody has their own feelings about what is appropriate for them to have an abortion ... how far they want to wait and things like that.
 I just knew I just wanted to do it."

-She called several clinics throughout the region, some hundreds of miles away, before she finally found an appointment in Minneapolis, about a four-hour drive away, on a day she happened to have off work.
+She called several providers throughout the region, some hundreds of miles away, before she finally found an appointment in Minneapolis, about a four-hour drive away, on a day she happened to have off work.

-Kelsey's story is similar that of many women across the country, according to a report released Tuesday by the Guttmacher Institute, a reproductive health research organization that supports abortion rights.
+Kelsey's story is similar to that of many women across the country, according to a report released Tuesday by the Guttmacher Institute, a reproductive health research organization that supports abortion rights.

-The report published in The Lancet Public Health includes an analysis by Guttmacher researchers of the distances women must travel to obtain abortions in the United States.
+The report, published in The Lancet Public Health, includes an analysis by Guttmacher researchers of the distances women must travel to obtain abortions in the United States.
 For 1 in 5 women, the report finds, the trip is more than 40 miles one way.

 Loading...

-The trip is often longest for women in rural areas, with some women in South Dakota driving more than 330 miles, according to Jonathan Bearak, a senior research scientist with Guttmacher and lead author of the report.
+The trip is often longest for women in rural areas, with some in South Dakota driving more than 330 miles, according to Jonathan Bearak, a senior research scientist with Guttmacher and lead author of the report.

-"I think there's an unfortunate extent to which access to abortion is a bit contingent on your zip code and that doesn't need to be the case, but it is," he says.
+"I think there's an unfortunate extent to which access to abortion is a bit contingent on your ZIP code, and that doesn't need to be the case but it is," he says.

 Bearak says that increasing the use of options like telemedicine to provide medication abortion and reducing legal barriers to the procedure, like cumbersome health regulations on clinics and providers, could help improve access.